nyu-ossd-s20/LightSwitch/README.md

 To install and use the extension on firefox, open the browser and navigate to the `about:debugging` page.
 Next, find the "This FireFox" tab and click "Load Temorpary Add-on".
 Finally, select manifest.json from the cloned repository and load the extension.

+## Contributing

+Please check `CONTRIBUTING.md` for instructions on how to contribute.

 ## License

 The code of this extension has been released under the [MIT License](https://opensource.org/licenses/MIT).